Glacier-safari-to-Tempelfjorden-and-Tunabreen-with-Kvitbjorn-HGR-156866-Photo Eveline Lunde

 8. Photography

-Within the borders of Longyearbyen, several photo-friendly spots are easily accessible, providing an ideal vantage point for capturing the beauty of Svalbard.
-If you want to explore areas outside the city, such as Adventdalen or perhaps the Svalbard Global Seed Vault, we recommend a sightseeing tour or a taxi ride.
+Within Longyearbyen, several photogenic locations are easily reached on foot, providing excellent vantage points for shooting the surrounding mountains and fjord.
+If you would like to venture further afield, for example to Adventdalen or the Svalbard Global Seed Vault, we recommend joining a sightseeing tour or taking a taxi.

 10. Arctic Flora